leadedge/ofSpoutDemo/README.md

 # ofSpoutDemo
 Spout Openframeworks Demo program

-Note that this program is not the same as the demo programs provided with the Spout distribution and is intended as an example of using Spout library functions and creating a menu using the [ofxWinMenu](https://github.com/leadedge/ofxWinMenu) addon.
-The receiver also includes image capture as well as video recording functions using [SpoutRecorder](https://github.com/leadedge/SpoutRecorder).
+This program is intended as an example of using Spout library functions and creating a menu using the [ofxWinMenu](https://github.com/leadedge/ofxWinMenu) addon.
+Also, the receiver includes image capture and as video recording functions using a "SpoutRecord" class to manage FFmpeg recording by way of a pipe.

 ## Binaries

 The latest [Release](https://github.com/leadedge/ofSpoutDemo/releases) contains all files required.
 Refer to the individial folder readme files.

+## Sender

+### File menu
+* Sender name\
+Enter a name for the sender instead of the default "Spout Sender".

+### Window menu
+* Show on top\
+Make the window topmost.
+* Show info\
+Show or hide the on-screen display.

 ## Receiver

 ### File menu
 * Save image\
-Saves images of the required name and type (jpg, png, bmp etc).
+Enter a file name with an extension of the required type (jpg, png, bmp etc).
 Images are saved in bin\data\captures.

-### View menu
-* Open capture folder
-* Open video folder\
-Opens file explorer to show captured images and recorder videos.
-Videos are saved in bin\data\videos.

-### Help > Options
-Opens a dialog with capture and recording options.

-Capture
-* Image type - png or tif\
-Tif images can be produced instead of default png if required and may be useful if the sender is producing 16 bit texture format.
-The format is shown by the on-screen display or further details are in the "SpoutPanel" sender selection dialog.

-Recording
-* Codec - mpeg4 or x264\
-x264 codec can be used instead of default Mpeg4.
-Compatibility and quality may be improved, although the encoding speed may be reduced slightly.
-To check, click on the SpoutRecoder taskbar icon while recording.
-FFmpeg encoding speed is shown in the console window.
-You should see a speed of 1.0 if the encoding is keeping pace with the input frame rate.
-Minimize the recorder console when done.
-* Pixel format - RGB or RGBA\
-Pixel data is RBGA by default.
-This provides maximum epeed for capture from video memory.
-This option can be selected if RGB pixel type is required for compatibility with other software.
-* Audio - record with system audio\
-Audio from the system audio device (speakers) is recorded along with the video using a [virtual audio device](https://github.com/rdp/virtual-audio-capture-grabber-device) developed by Roger Pack.
-The audio filters must be registered.
-Refer to the "bin\data\audio" folder for details.
-* File name - prompt for video file name\
-Videos are normally saved using the sender name to bin>data>videos and over-written if the file exists.
-Select this option if another destination or video file name is required.\
-* HELP button\
-Shows details of the options.

 ### Window menu
 * Show on top\